Religion in Iraq: Islam

 Iraq's Muslims follow two distinct traditions, Shia and Sunni Islam.
 According to the CIA World Factbook, Iraq is approximately 95% to 98% Muslim, with approximately 55% Shia and 40% Sunni.
 According to a 2011 survey by Pew Research, 51% of the Muslims identify as Shia and 42% as Sunni.
 Iraq is home to many religious sites important for both Shia and Sunni.

-Baghdad was a hub of Islamic learning and scholarship for centuries and served as the capital of the Abassids.
-The city of Karbala has substantial prominence in Shia Islam as a result of the Battle of Karbala, which was fought on the site of the modern city on October 10, 680.
+Baghdad was a hub of Islamic learning and scholarship for centuries and served as the capital of the Abbasids.
+The city of Karbala has substantial prominence in Shia Islam as a result of the Battle of Karbala, which was fought on the site of the modern city on 10 October 680.
 Similarly, Najaf is renowned as the site of the tomb of Alī ibn Abī Tālib (also known as "Imām Alī").
 The Shia consider him to be the righteous caliph and first imām.
 The city is now a great center of pilgrimage from throughout the Shia Islamic world even though his grave is debatable and it is estimated that only Mecca and Medina receive more Muslim pilgrims.

 The city of Kufa was home to the famed Sunni scholar Abu Hanifah, whose school of thought is followed by a sizable number of Sunnis across the globe.
 Likewise, Samarra is home to the al-Askari Mosque, containing the mausoleums of the Ali al-Hadi and Hasan al-Askari, the tenth and eleventh Shia Imams, respectively, as well as the shrine of Muhammad al-Mahdi, known as the "Hidden Imam", who is the twelfth and final Imam of the Shia of the Ja'farī Madhhab.
 This has made it an important pilgrimage centre for Ja'farī Shia.
 In addition, some female relatives of the Islamic prophet Muhammad are buried in Samarra, making the city one of the most significant sites of worship for Shia and a venerated location for Sunnis.

 Smaller sects of Islam exist in the country, such as the small Shia Shaykhist community concentrated in Basra and Karbala.